getnelson/cli/README.md

 # show the stacks that have been terminated by nelson in a given namespace
 $ nelson stacks list --namespaces dev --statuses terminated

+# inspect a very specific deployment and show more detailed routing information
+$ nelson stacks inspect b8ff485a0306

-# redeploy a very specific deployment id
+# redeploy a very specific deployment id.
+# this spawns a new stack using the exact same container image
 $ nelson stacks redeploy b8ff485a0306

-# inspect a very specific deployment
-$ nelson stacks inspect b8ff485a0306

 # show the deployment log for a given deployment id
 $ nelson stacks fs 02481438b432
+$ nelson stacks logs 02481438b432

+# show the current *runtime* status as seen by consul and nomad
+$ nelson stacks runtime 02481438b432

-# manually register a stack
+# manually register a stack - only needed to inform Nelson about
+# something you setup out of band (e.g. some static database)
 $ nelson stacks manual \
   --datacenter sacremento \
   --namespace dev \